Most contractors decide this too late. The decision is usually made in the last hour before bid time:

 This is where “win by a penny” matters – tighten only the handful of items that move totals.

-Default move: do not chase.
+Default move: don’t chase.

 If you are 10%+ above the likely market, the fix is usually not a last-minute haircut.
 It’s: